This FAQ will address your questions about using two-factor authentication (2fa) with DUO for Web Login.

 Contact the Help Center immediately if you lose your phone or suspect that it's been stolen.
 A Help Center consultant will disable your device for 2fa and help you log in using another device or hardware token.
 While it's important that you contact the Help Center if you lose your phone, remember that your password will still protect your account.

-I replaced my cell phone.
-How do I activate 2fa on my new phone?
+I replaced/updated my cell phone.
+How do I activate 2fa?

 I don’t have an App enabled smart phone or tablet, what do I do?